-This course is required to apply for certification as an EMT basic.
-This course provides students with clinical education experiences to enhance knowledge and skills learned in EMS 118.
+This course is required to apply for certification as an EMT.
+This course provides students with clinical education experiences to enhance knowledge and skills learned in EMS 118, Emergency Medical Technician Theory and Lab.
 This course helps student prepare for the National Registry Exam.
-Students will be required to complete clinical skills in a hospital setting or an ambulance.

 EMS 155.
-Advanced Emergency Medical Technician (5-6-0-8)
+Advanced Emergency Medical Technician (5-3-8)